 - GPU (ProgPoW implementation to replace SHA-256 is in development);

 What else is in the pipeline?
-Right now, Schnorr signatures for increased security are being considered, as well as Lightning integration, among other things.
+Right now, Schnorr signatures for increased security are being actively worked on, as well as Lightning integration, among other things.
 A lot of improvements are planned for DigiAssets.
 Among them are mobile app management and burn, and dividends are in active development.

 Use Cases and Adoption

-With DigiAssets, it is possible to transact not only with DGB, but using any tokenized assets, tokens and smart contracts, which can be applied in “real estate, finance, remittance, identity, point of sale, racing, trade, healthcare, supply chain, government and more”.
+With DigiAssets, it is possible to transact not only with DGB but using any tokenized assets, tokens, and smart contracts, which can be applied in “real estate, finance, remittance, identity, point of sale, racing, trade, healthcare, supply chain, government and more”.
 Creating an infrastructure to build applications on top of it is already proving successful for other networks, so DigiByte sees it as a key to adoption as well.
+And yes, you can use them as you would use NFTs!

 The main chain as well can boast low fees and fast transaction times thanks to MultiAlgo and adjusting mining difficulty.
 It makes DGB a viable option for transacting and remittances.

-Thanks to CoinGate, Coinify and Coinpayments integrations, businesses can accept DGB as a means of payment.
+Thanks to CoinGate, Coinify, and Coinpayments integrations, businesses can accept DGB as a means of payment.
 With Kamoney and Bitbill, users can pay their utility bills with it.
-DGB is supported in Spend, Pungo, UQID and PolisPay debit cards.
+DGB is supported in Crypto.com, Bitpanda, Spend, and Swipe debit cards.

 Best Wallets for DGB